 Your doctor may also prescribe a KUB X-ray if they suspect the following indications:

-● gall/kidney stones
+● bladder/kidney stones

 ● abdominal pain due to gastro related diseases